T2sha/API_DV200_Project/README.md

    ![image2](https://raw.githubusercontent.com/T2sha/API_DV200_Project/main/formula_one/public/f1.png)

-  <h3 align="center">OpenSpace</h3>
+  <h3 align="center">Formula One</h3>

   <p align="center">
+     Starting this journey towards the elusive
+    Full Stack title by creating a data driven web application utilizing modern development technologies such as Node.js and React!
-    A react project using the Space X Api to demonstrate data visualization using charts js  <br>
+    A react project using the Formula One  Api to demonstrate data visualization using charts js and exploring  the concept of component based development by using the React framework to construct your front end.  <br>
-    <i>This However is a template file for DV200 Students!</i>

    <br />
    <br />